-Initial encoding of application, which is set by the parameter for D2000 Server.
+Initial encoding of application, which is set by the parameter for the D2000 Server.
 It is global for all processes.

-Note 4
+Note 4:

-This encoding is equivalent to ISO-8859-1 but when reading / writing from / to a file, all bytes remain unchanged.
-It means, BOM mark is not ignored and the end of rows are not normalized.
+This encoding is equivalent to ISO-8859-1 but when reading/writing from/to a file, all bytes remain unchanged.
+It means, BOM mark is not ignored and the row endings are not normalized.